5 June 2026

 Who is eligible to apply?

-Applications are invited from legally constituted, VCFSE sector organisations, run on a not-for-profit basis, with an operational base in the Liverpool City Region.
+Applications are invited from constituted, VCFSE sector organisations, run on a not-for-profit basis, with an operational base in the Liverpool City Region.

 Organisations must have a bank account in its own name with at least two unrelated authorised signatories.